Rich Text & Media Blocks

 Use cases

-- Service descriptions -- List your services with brief explanations of what each one includes.
+- Service descriptions -- List services with brief explanations.

 - Process steps -- Walk visitors through your workflow: "Step 1: Discovery Call," "Step 2: Proposal," "Step 3: Delivery."

-- Feature lists -- Highlight the features of a product or offering with clear labels and descriptions.
+- Feature lists -- Highlight features with clear labels and descriptions.

-- Event agendas -- Lay out the schedule for a workshop, webinar, or conference.
+- Event agendas -- Lay out a workshop, webinar, or conference schedule.

-- Pricing tiers -- Summarize what is included in each pricing level.
+- Pricing tiers -- Summarize what's included at each level.

 Pro Tip: Pair a Rich Text block with a Media block for maximum impact.
-A compelling image followed by well-written text creates a storytelling rhythm that keeps visitors engaged and scrolling through your page.
+A compelling image followed by well-written text creates a storytelling rhythm that keeps visitors scrolling.